 - Offline Transactions Don’t Go Through: Like Square and other mobile POS systems, EMS+ has an “offline mode” that’s supposed to queue payments when you’re offline and then run them when your internet connection resumes.
 However, some users report that when they reconnect after being offline, the queued transactions do not go through.

 The Android version of EMS+ Retail currently rates 2.3 out of 5 stars on the Google Play Store, across 322 reviews (that’s really bad).
-Over on the iOS side, the older EMS+ app currently rates 3.5 out of 5 stars on the iTunes Store, but there are only 12 reviews in total and no recent reviews.
+Over on the iOS side, the EMS+ Retail app currently rates 3.4 out of 5 stars on the iTunes Store, but there are only 19 reviews in total.

 Positive Reviews & Testimonials

 The EMS website has some positive customer testimonials for its EMS+, but good reviews are scant across the internet.
 Still, there are a couple of things to like about this service, which some reviews do mention:

 - Low Prices: If you can get the app and card reader to work, you’ll get a cheaper rate than you can find with Square or virtually any other mobile payment app without a dedicated merchant account.

 - Easy To Use: The features and layout are simple, making it easy for anyone to use even if they have no prior POS experience.